sam2829/strongest-avenger-react/README.md

 - Cloudinary - For storing the data for my posts.

-- StackOverflow - For helping give me an ideas on how to oversome issues I encountered.
+- StackOverflow - For helping give me an ideas on how to overcome issues I encountered.

 - Google - For use of all images and logo in the project.